 Cancellation & Transfer Policy

-The deposit of $500 is refundable until March 13, 2020.
+The deposit of $500 is refundable until our deadline (TBD).
 If you choose to cancel after that time, there are 2 options available for you.

 Option 1: Transfer your registration to another participant if you are able to find someone willing to take your place.